Azure/azure-sdk-for-net/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents/README.md

-# Authentication events trigger for Azure Functions
+# Authentication events trigger for Azure Functions client library for .NET

 The authentication events trigger for Azure Functions allows you to implement a custom extension to handle Azure Active Directory (Azure AD) authentication events.
 The authentication events trigger handles all the backend processing for incoming HTTP requests for Azure AD authentication events and provides the developer with:

 - Token validation for securing the API call
 - Object model, typing, and IDE intellisense
 - Inbound and outbound validation of the API request and response schemas
-- Versioning

 ## Getting started